nuxt/website-v2/content/en/guides/get-started/routing.md

 </template>
 ```

-The `<NuxtLink>` component should be used for all internal links.
-That means for all links to the pages within your site you should use `<NuxtLink>`.
-The `<a>` tag should be used for all external links.
-That means if you have links to other websites you should use the `<a>` tag for those.
+For all links to pages within your site, use `<NuxtLink>`.
+If you have links to other websites you should use the `<a>` tag.
+See below for an example:

 ```html{}[pages/index.vue]
 <template>